MattLemmon/g/README.txt

    - Have an adequate version management system to be able to cycle through different versions and observe changes.

-   - Create Ant class drones with ability to communicate with pheremone trails.
+   - Create Ant class drones with ability to communicate with pheromone trails.

-   - Make it so that drones get full and can't keep on eating.

    - Give some drones the ability to transport food.